cloudamqp/terraform-provider-cloudamqp/website/docs/d/notification.html.markdown

 # cloudamqp_notification

-Use this data source to retrieve information about a pre-defined or created recipients.
-The recipient will receive notifications of the mapped alarm is triggerd.
+Use this data source to retrieve information about pre-defined or created recipients.
+The recipient will receive notifications when the mapped alarm is triggered.
 Require to know the identifier of the corresponding `cloudamqp_instance`resource or data source.
 Then either `recipient_id` or `name` to retrieve the recipient.

-## Eample Usage
+## Example Usage

 ```hcl
 data "cloudamqp_notification" "default_recipient" {